-Featured Riding Exercise:
+Featured Riding Exercise: Steer the Tail

-Practice the following, here's what you'll get: A horse that turns without drifting; the ability to calm or slow a jiggy horse, the beginnings of a solid foundation
+What you'll get: A horse that turns without drifting; the ability to calm or slow a jiggy horse, the beginnings of a solid foundation

 Practice"Steer the Tail" because: Your horse's "power," its drive comes from the rear.
 Your ability to control this energy is critical to controlling your horse today - and building a solid foundation for tomorrow.
 This exercise is mandatory for those looking to put a good solid foundation on any horse.

 Note: A follow-up article (to this one) called "Steering Your Horse" is also available.
 It explains "What to do if..." your horse develops a slingshot action with its head; what to do and what not to do; common mistakes and a lot more.
 Consider it "Part II" to this article.
 Find that other article at Horsemanship101.com/Articles.